elasticlabs/elabs-https-nginx-proxy/README.md

 This opinionated SWAG deployment comes with a pre-configured dashboard.
 It is based on the [SWAG Dashboard](https://github.com/linuxserver/docker-mods/tree/swag-dashboard) and [Maxmind GeoIP2 database](https://github.com/linuxserver/docker-mods/tree/swag-maxmind) docker mods.

 To operate, you need to :
-1. In the `.env_swag-variables` file :
+1. (skip if already done during the preparation steps) In the `.env_swag-variables` file :
   * Uncomment the `DOCKER_MODS` variable
   * Replace `<licence-key>` with your [Maxmind licence key](https://www.maxmind.com/en/geolite2/signup) personal licence key

-2. Rename the `./data/swag/config/nginx/site-confs/dash.subdomain.conf.sample` file to `./data/swag/config/nginx/site-confs/dash.subdomain.conf`
-Please ensure that the `server_name` directive matches your choosen subdomain (e.g. `dash.your-domain.ltd`) and that a matching DNS records exists.

-3. (Re)start SWAG to take the new configuration into account (e.g. `docker compose restart swag-proxy`)

-4. Add the following line to `/config/nginx/nginx.conf` under the `http` section:
+2. Add the following line to `/config/nginx/nginx.conf` under the `http` section:

    ```nginx
    include /config/nginx/maxmind.conf;
    ```

-5. Edit `/config/nginx/maxmind.conf` and add countries to the blocklist / whitelist according to the comments, for example:
+3. Edit `/config/nginx/maxmind.conf` and add countries to the blocklist / whitelist according to the comments, for example:

     ```nginx
     map $geoip2_data_country_iso_code $geo-whitelist {